 - For 64-bit clients, select VPN Client (64-bit).

 - For 32-bit clients, select VPN Client (32-bit).

-- Once the packaged generates, download and install it on your client computer.
-If you see a SmartScreen popup, click More info, then Run anyway.
+After the package generates, download it and then install it on your client computer.
+If you see a SmartScreen popup, select More info, then select Run anyway.
 You can also save the package to install on other client computers.

-If you want to create a P2S connection from a client computer other than the one you used to generate the client certificates, you need to install a client certificate.
-When installing a client certificate, you need the password that was created when the client certificate was exported.
-Typically, this is just a matter of double-clicking the certificate and installing it.
+To create a P2S connection from a different client computer than the one used to generate the client certificates, install a client certificate.
+When you install a client certificate, you need the password that was created when the client certificate was exported.
+Typically, you can install the certificate by just double-clicking it.
 For more information, see Install an exported client certificate.